delphidabbler/ddab-lib-docs/FAQs/ConsoleAppClasses.md

 If output is redirected to the pipe then, again, the actual bytes output by the program are written to the pipe.
 The programmer is responsible for reading the pipe and must make sure that any structured data is re-assembled correctly.
 Each time the pipe is read it is possible it may contain an odd number of bytes, which is not valid Unicode.
 But I stress, it is up to the programmer to handle this - it is not a function of `TPJConsoleApp`.

-> New in release 2.0 of the classes are some pipe filter classes, one of which can read Unicode from a pipe correctly. [[See this example - {link needed}]].
+> Some pipe filter classes are available in the [I/O Utility Classes project](https://delphidabbler.com/software/ioutils), one of which can read Unicode from a pipe correctly.
+See [this example](../Docs/ConsoleApp/Examples/Example12.md) for details.

-As of release 3.0 the pipe filter classes were moved from this project into the [I/O Utility Classes](https://delphidabbler.com/software/ioutils) project.

 ## FAQ 3